A Typist's Companion for

-- Brake fluid (DOT 3) reacts chemically with rubber and breaks it
+- Brake fluid (DOT 3) reacts chemically with rubber and breaks

-grip to the outermost layer of a platen.
+flexibility and grip to the outermost layer of a platen.
 You can

-wipe a thin layer of

-fluid on with a paper towel, leave it
+wipe a thin layer of brake fluid on with a paper towel, leave it

 not be handled or used.